datochan/OmniGroupKeygen/README.md

-# KeyGen
+# Omnigroup apps Keygen.

-Omnigroup apps Keygen.
+The OSX Catalina version no longer supports 32-bit applications，So CORE Keygen cannot be used！